Selling to prospects who are already interested in your product is straightforward.

 They're what we call “hand-raisers” which means they’ve done preliminary research and decided your business has a solution.
 However, starting a relationship with someone who's never heard of you or isn't actively looking to solve a relevant challenge is tough.

-However, it's not impossible.
+It's not impossible.
+With the skills, empathy, and a plan, you’ll be able to find the prospects who have a need for the products you have to offer.
 I use the following five techniques to kick things off with these kinds of buyers.

-Not everybody you’re selling to will be interested in your product, but I guarantee they’re always interested in themselves.
-Creating a vision of what will happen to them once they buy your product is a great way to create interest.
+Not everybody you’re selling to will be interested in your product, but they’re always interested in themselves.
+Creating a vision of what the prospect's life might be like when they purchase your product is a great place to start.

 When I call on a VP of Sales at a Fortune 500 company to sell her my firm’s services, I certainly don’t lead with, "Hi!
-I’m Jeff from Boston, and I sell sales training and consulting in Boston.
+I’m Jeff from Boston, and I sell sales training and consulting products.
 I’d like to introduce my services.
 Is this a good time?"

 Yawn.
-That isn’t interesting to her (or me!) and it certainly doesn’t make her curious to want to find out more.
-Instead, as soon as she picks up the phone, I might say, "Hi.
+That isn’t interesting to her (or me!) and it certainly doesn’t make her curious to find out more.
+Instead, I do this.
+As soon as she picks up the phone, I say, "Hi.
 I got you live on my first dial, and when you hire me, I'll teach your sales reps how to do the exact same thing."

 Now, I have her attention.
 You’ll notice I didn’t even introduce myself or describe my services.
 Instead, I’ve managed to gain her attention and plant the first seed of curiosity.
 Only after she's interested, will I then take the time to introduce myself and my services.
 Now that she’s actually listening, of course.